Associate Professor of African American and African Studies and Music

 - Ph.D., Ethnomusciology, Columbia University, 2009

-Skinner is also the author and illustrator of the award-winning children's book, Sidikiba's Kora Lesson (Beaver's Pond Press, 2008) and is an accomplished kora (21-stringed West African harp) player.
+Alongside his scholarship, Skinner is the author and illustrator of an award-winning children's book, Sidikiba's Kora Lesson (Beaver's Pond Press, 2008), and he is an accomplished kora (21-stringed West African harp) player.

-Skinner serves as Director of Undergraduate Studies in the Department of African American and African Studies and directs the Lectures in Musicology in the School of Music.
+At Ohio State, Skinner serves as director of Undergraduate Studies in the Department of African American and African Studies and coordinates the Lectures in Musicology in the School of Music.
 He holds affiliations with the Departments of French and Italian and Germanic Languages and Literatures.

 - 2018.
 “Walking, Talking, Remembering: An Afro-Swedish Critique of Being-in-the-world,” African and Black Diaspora